-This action contains no Federal mandates under the provisions of Title II of the Unfunded Mandates Reform Act of 1995 (UMRA), 2 U.S.C.
-1531-1538 for state, local, or tribal governments or the private sector.
-This action imposes no enforceable duty on any state, local, or tribal governments or the private sector.
-Therefore, this action is not subject to the requirements of sections 202 and 205 of the UMRA.
+This action contains no Federal mandates under the provisions of Title II of the Unfunded mandates Reform Act of 1995 (UMRA), 2 U.S.C.
+1531-1538 for State, local, or tribal governments or the private sector.
+This action imposes no enforceable duty on any State, local, or tribal governments or the private sector.
+Therefore, this action is not subject to the requirements of sections 202 or 205 of the UMRA.